ao/Serengeti/docs/testing/StorageSchedulerTestingStrategy.md

 4. **Performance Evaluation**: Measure execution time and resource usage to ensure acceptable performance
 5. **Edge Case Handling**: Test behavior with special characters, large data volumes, and unusual configurations
 6. **Resource Management**: Verify proper cleanup of resources after operations
+7. **Mutation Testing**: Ensure tests are effective at catching bugs by verifying they fail when code is mutated

 ### Test Coverage Targets